tsedio/tsed/docs/tutorials/prisma-client.md

 <Badge text="Premium sponsors" />

-If you are premium sponsors, or you want to become it, you can ask [Ts.ED team](https://api.tsed.io/rest/slack/tsedio/tsed) to get your access to the private packages `@tsedio/prisma`.
+If you are a premium sponsor, or you want to become one, you can ask [Ts.ED team](https://api.tsed.io/rest/slack/tsedio/tsed) to get your access to the private packages `@tsedio/prisma`.

-This package generates enums and classes compatible with the Ts.ED decorators like @@Returns@@ and extend the possibility about the `prisma.schema`.
+This package generates enums and classes compatible with Ts.ED decorators like @@Returns@@ and extends possibilities about the `prisma.schema`.

-The following tutorial is to be followed to create your project.
+You should follow this tutorial to create your project properly.
 You will have more details regarding the installation of the `@tsedio/prisma` package.

 ::: tip Roadmap
-The next version will generate also the PrismaService and Repositories for each generated models!
+The next version will generate also the PrismaService and Repositories for each generated model!
 :::

 ## Install a package from Github

-Ask Ts.ED team on slack to get an uniq personal GH_TOKEN.
+Ask Ts.ED team on [Slack](**LIEN VERS SLACK QUI FONCTIONNE**) to get a unique personal GH_TOKEN.

 Then add on your project (or on profile level) a `.npmrc` file with the following content: